Guide · PhotoTag.ai

 Embed-first delivery.
 PhotoTag is strong when your agencies accept embedded IPTC/XMP or when you ingest through Bridge and similar tools.
 Less copy-paste, more “write once, submit many.”

-Video in the same pipeline.
-Contributors who mix stills and clips benefit from not juggling a separate video keywording product.
+Video and vectors in the same pipeline.
+Contributors who mix stills, clips, and SVG assets benefit from not juggling separate keywording products.

 Non-expiring credits.
 Seasonal shooters and back-catalog cleaners can buy a large pack during a slow month and consume it across quarters.